Detecting axion dark matter with chiral magnetic effects: Abstract

 \section{Abstract}

-We show that dark matter axions or axion-like particles (ALP) induce non-dissipative alternating electric currents in conductors along the external magnetic fields due to the axial anomaly, realizing the chiral magnetic effects.
+We show that dark matter axions or axion-like particles (ALP) induce spontaneously alternating electric currents in conductors along the external magnetic fields due to the (medium) axial anomaly, realizing the chiral magnetic effects (CME).
 We propose a new experiment to measure this current to detect the dark matter axions or ALP.
-This non-dissipative currents are the electron medium effects, directly proportional to the axion or ALP coupling to electrons, which depends on their microscopic physics.
+These induced currents are the electron medium effects, directly proportional to the axion or ALP coupling to electrons, which depends on their microscopic physics.
+In the experimental setup one measures the sum of the electric current due to CME and the vacuum current due to the anomalous axion-photon coupling.
+The CME current is in general subdominant by a factor of the Fermi velocity of electrons, compared to latter, unless the axion or ALP coupling to electrons is much bigger than its coupling to photons to compensate the Fermi velocity suppression.
+However, we find that repurposing the currently operating and planned axion haloscopes may have good sensitivity to probe the CME current.